Abby Erceg: Club career

 Erceg then signed with the Chicago Red Stars in May 2014.

 In November 2015, the Red Stars traded her to the Western New York Flash.

 In 2016, she captained the Western New York Flash to a NWSL League Championship.

 Erceg became part of the North Carolina Courage in 2017 after the Western New York Flash were sold to the owners of North Carolina FC.
 She would remain captain as the Courage won the 2017 NWSL Shield and appeared in the 2017 NWSL Final where they lost 1–0 to the Portland Thorns.
 Erceg was named to the NWSL Second XI for the 2017 season.

 Erceg was named the NWSL Team of the Month for May, June, July & August in the 2018 season.
 She helped the Courage to win their second straight NWSL shield.
 North Carolina broke the record for fewest goals conceded during a season, and only suffered 1 loss.
 The North Carolina Courage won the 2018 NWSL Championship after beating the Portland Thorns 3–0.
 They didn't concede a goal in either of their play-off games.
-Erceg was named to the 2018 NWSL Best XI, and was named 2018 NWSL Defender of the Year.
+Erceg was named to the 2018 NWSL Best XI and was named 2018 NWSL Defender of the Year.

-Erceg was again named in the NWSL Second XI for 2019 as the Courage won the NWSL Shield and Championship again.
+Erceg was again named in the NWSL Second XI and nominated for Defender of the Year for 2019 as the Courage won the NWSL Shield and Championship again.

 In January 2023, the Courage traded Erceg, along with Carson Pickett, to Racing Louisville FC in exchange for Emily Fox.
+She played every minute of the 2023 and 2024 seasons with Racing.

+Erceg joined Mexican club Toluca in February 2025.